 If you choose two layers it looks nice to make one layer a solid color and the other layer a print.
-Had we been making a two layer blanket with the either of these prints, I think a hot pink would make an adorable solid color addition.
+Had we been making a two-layer blanket with either of these prints, I think a hot pink would make an adorable solid color addition.

 I prefer to wash the material before I get started on a project, so that is the first step before crafting the blanket.
 Wash and then as an added option we chose to dry the material with a wool dryer ball that has lavender or pillow potion essential oil blend applied to it.
 This infuses the blanket with a calming aroma.

 On a large flat surface spread out the clean, dry material.
 With sharp scissors cut the edges into strips about 3-5 inches long working your way around the entire blanket.
 For younger children, you may want to cut the strips for them or supervise this step.

 Note: It's easiest to start in the corners and cut at a diagonal, making some of the strips a bit wider or else cut a square out of the corner to keep the strips exactly even.